Getting Started

 Note

-To install the pybacktrack
+To install the pybacktrack docker image, type:

 docker pull earthbyte/pybacktrack

-To run the docker image:
+To run the docker image, type:

 docker run -it --rm -p 18888:8888 -w /usr/src/pybacktrack earthbyte/pybacktrack

-sub-directory containing test data.Note
+/usr/src/pybacktrack/.pybacktrack_examples sub-directory containing example data.Note

 On Linux systems you may have to use sudo when running docker commands.
 For example: